kcexn/cloudbus/README.md

 for more.

 ## Running Cloudbus
-Currently, to run cloudbus you just execute the binary from your shell by typing:
+To run cloudbus you just execute the binary from your shell by typing:
 ```
 $ segment
 ```